 Record revenue from federal grants and reimbursements received through OSPI to assist school districts in providing nonprofit child care programs.
-Also include revenue from grants and reimbursements for child care food programs through the Child and Adult Care Food Program (CACFP).

 See 6288 for this type of revenue received directly from the federal agency.
 See 6388 for this type of revenue received from agencies other than OSPI.